 We acknowledge and thank Flickr users for images of Louis take the following links to see them full-sized: Brian Ritchie, curiousmint1, David Taylor, Johnny Jet, PhiBos55.
 And here are a few others: 1, 2, 3, 4 and 5.

 Adjacent to the cathedral is the Bishop's Palace, which has been the residence of the bishops of Bath and Wells for over 800 years.
 It too has a cat living there, in the shape of Maisie, a tabby female who arrived from a Somerset feline family in the month of May hence her name.
 She's quite an explorer and loves hunting in the palace's 14 acres (about 5.5 hectares) of grounds.
 She also knows well the routes taken by visiting tourists and is not averse to accompanying them and maybe getting a few treats to eat.
-Maisie is friendly with Louis, the cathedral cat (above), who often visits the palace grounds.
+Maisie was friendly with Louis, the cathedral cat (above), who often visit the palace grounds.

 The palace has a moat on which are a number of swans, famous because when they want feeding they ring a bell by pulling on a rope at the gatehouse.
 One day Maisie's curiosity about the swans got the better of her and she fell in the moat.
-She was quickly rescued by the gatekeeper's wife, who actually dived in after her and brought her safely out.
+She was quickly rescued by the gatekeeper's wife, who dived in after her and brought her safely out.

 Maisie photographed in late 2012 by Kevin Cotterell